ekrasutzky/Buenos-Aires-P1/README.md

 The live link can be found here : https://ekrasutzky.github.io/Buenos-Aires-P1/

 ## ♥ Credits
+- As my knowledge is a bit  limited in this stage of learning, the initial set up & style was inspired by the 'Love Running' project, like  the design of the navigation bar, along with the display of the social links in the footer element.

 1. Pictures and text have been taken from:
 -  [Nomadic Foodie](https://nomadicfoodist.com/best-restaurants-in-buenos-aires/)